Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 Light Rain Resilience

-While they’re not waterproof, the Urbane Pro gloves can handle a light drizzle.
+While they’re not waterproof, the Urbane Pro can handle a light drizzle.
 The leather palm provides some water resistance, but don’t expect miracles.

-In a sudden summer shower, your hands might get damp, but not soaked.
+In a sudden summer shower, your hands might get damp but not soaked.
 The quick-drying spacer mesh means they’ll dry out fast once the rain stops.

 Cool Weather Capabilities